Absolventa/best_boy/README.md

     # in a resource specific controller
     best_boy_event object, event, event_source = nil

-This will log custom events for a object and a event phrase.
-You can specify this event with a event_source parameter to log maybe seperate create actions.
+This will log custom events for an object and an event phrase.
+You can specify this event with an event_source parameter to log maybe seperate create actions.

-If no object is given, it will raise an exception as well as if no event is provided.
+If no object or event is given an exception will be raised.

 #### Test mode